 How it Works

-Understand what happens behind the scenes when you place an Up or Down trade.
+Understand what happens behind the scenes when Polyscout executes an Up or Down trade.

 The Core Idea